 \begin{proposition}[Utility Shape] Each player's utility is periodic in the angular deviation ($\theta$) along the sphere.
 Its shape is sinusoidal, but with its angular axis ($\theta$) smoothly deformed as a function of $B$.
 Most importantly, every local maximum is a global maximum. \end{proposition}

-Figure~\ref{fig:warped_sinusoid} illustrates a primary difficulty of solving the GEP over SVD.
-Due to the extreme differences in curvature caused by the $B$ matrix, the GEP should benefit from optimizers employing adaptive per-dimension learning rates.
-To our knowledge, this characterization of the difficulty of the GEP is novel and we exploit this insight in experiments.
+Figure~\ref{fig:warped_sinusoid} illustrates a primary difficulty of solving the \gep{} over SVD.
+Due to the extreme differences in curvature caused by the $B$ matrix, the \gep{} should benefit from optimizers employing adaptive per-dimension learning rates.
+To our knowledge, this 1-d visualization of the difficulty of the \gep{} is novel and we exploit this insight in experiments.

-Finally, we formally define our proposed game and prove its equilibrium constitutes the top-$k$ GEP solution.
+Finally, we formally define our proposed game and prove its equilibrium constitutes the top-$k$ \gep{} solution.
 We use the Greek letter \emph{\textbf{g}amma} to denote \emph{\textbf{g}eneralized}, and we differentiate between the game and the algorithm with upper $\Gamma$ and lower case $\gamma$ respectively.

-\begin{definition}[\geg{}] Let \geg{} be the game with players $i \in \{1, \ldots, k\}$, their strategy spaces $\hat{v}_i \in \mathcal{S}^{d-1}$, and their utilities $u_i$ as defined in~\eqref{util_new}. \end{definition}
+\begin{definition}[\geg{}] Let \geg{} be the game with players $i \in \{1, \ldots, k\}$, their strategy spaces $\hat{v}_i \in \mathcal{S}^{d-1}$, and their utilities $u_i$ as defined in~\eqref{eqn:util_new}. \end{definition}

 \begin{theorem}[Nash Property] Assuming the top-$k$ generalized eigenvalues of the generalized eigenvalue problem $Av = \lambda Bv$ are positive and distinct, their corresponding generalized eigenvectors form the unique, strict Nash equilibrium of \geg{}. \end{theorem} \begin{proof} Lemma~\ref{well_posed_utils} proves that each generalized eigenvector $v_i$ ($i \in \{1, \ldots, k\}$) is the unique best response to $v_{-i}$, which implies the entire set constitutes the unique Nash equilibrium. \end{proof}